Throughout my entire life, I have broken barriers.

 In 2014, I was appointed by then Governor Dannel P. Malloy as the Governor's Liaison to the Disability Community, a cabinet-level position and first position of its kind in the history of the state of Connecticut.

 In this role, I focused on key elements and issues in the areas of employment, housing, education and transportation on behalf of the Disability Community.
-During my time in that role, I helped create and re-vitalize various working groups and committees to focus on the needs of the disability community, such as Chair of the Governor’s Committee on Employment for Persons with Disabilities and Co-Chair of the Developmental Disabilities Working Group, in addition to helping push through several key pieces of legislation.
+During my time in that role, I helped create and re-vitalize various working groups and committees to focus on the needs of the Disability Community, such as Chair of the Governor's Committee on Employment for Persons with Disabilities and Co-Chair of the Developmental Disabilities Working Group, in addition to helping push through several key pieces of legislation.

-As the current Executive Assistant to the Commissioner of the Department of Aging and Disability Services, I have been appointed to several task forces and committees including a Transportation Task Force raising issues on behalf of the aging and disability communities, the Police Transparency and Accountability Task Force under which I Chaired a Sub-Committee on Improving Police Interactions with the Disability Community.
-I was also appointed to the Police Officers Standards and Training Council under which I serve as a member of both the Curriculum and Accreditation Sub-Committees.
+As the current Executive Assistant to the Commissioner of the Department of Aging and Disability Services, I have been appointed to several task forces and committees including a Transportation Task Force raising issues on behalf of the aging and disability communities, the Police Transparency and Accountability Task Force under which I chaired a Sub-Committee on Improving Police Interactions with the Disability Community.
+I was also appointed to the Police Officers Standars and Training Council under which I serve as a member of both the Curriculum and Accreditation Sub-Committees.
 Other appointments include to the Vision Zero Council created to develop a state-wide policy and interagency approach to eliminate all transportation-related deaths and severe injuries to pedestrians, bicyclists, transit users, motorists and passengers, and a Hate Crimes Advisory Council to provide the perspective of the Disability Community.

 Dedicated to volunteerism in many capacities, I served as a member of the West Hartford Advisory Commission for Persons with Disabilities, a former Chair of the West Hartford Democratic Town Committee, a founding member and current President of the Board of Directors of the Miracle League of Connecticut, and a member of the Diversity, Equity and Inclusion Task Force for the Playhouse on Park in West Hartford.